 S A V I N G M R. B A N K S (2013)

 John Lee Hancock

 So, unfortunately I went to go and see Saving Mr Banks, I don’t want to dwell long on this fact but just long enough to tell you how bad it is.

 Quite apart from the fact that it’s just too damn long (after 90 minutes and they’re still quibbling over Mr Banks facial hair or whether there’s going to be an animated sequence (WE FUCKING KNOW THERE IS, WE’VE SEEN MARY POPPINS) I wanted to start pulling my hair out); my real issue was how weird it is that there is no mention whatsoever of any darkness on the part of Walt Disney.
 I mean, no shit, of course there isn’t – what was I expecting?
 An in-depth examination of the political standpoints of Disney?
-But I mean, it bare faced ignores a lot of shit and firmly, and happily, reinforces Disney’s image as father of America, complete with an England to reinforce the American-ess of that America.
+But I mean, it bare faced ignores a lot of shit and firmly, and happily, reinforces Disney’s image as father of America, complete with a representation of England that is fit to reinforce the Americaness of that America.

 I’m just not sure what the film stands to do apart from remind Americans of the greatness, and all understanding and caring power, of Walt Disney.
 I feel strongly that no one who reads P.L.
 Travers’ original stories will give a shit about watching a revoltingly sentimental retelling of her childhood; so what becomes the point?
 Another schmaltzy and misty-eyed misremembering of the history of America’s greats it seems.

 Demons (1985) Lamberto Bava